DEIB-GECO/Docker_ViruClust/README.md

 # Docker ViruClust

+Prerequisites:
-To execute ViruClust the user must have a .tsv file with sequences' metadata from GISAID.
+- the user must have a .tsv file with sequences' metadata from GISAID.
+- the user must have installed Docker Desktop (https://www.docker.com/products/docker-desktop)

+How to start ViruClust:
 1) Download docker-compose.yml

 2) Open terminal